Get answers to the most frequently asked questions about what it’s like to work with me.

 “Anti-diet” is about taking a stance against diet culture and instead taking an approach that respects our inner body wisdom.
 It’s about “unlearning” many of the food rules that have been programmed into us over time which get in the way of us having a flexible, free and truly nourishing relationship to food.
 It’s about learning to tune out external noise and finding ways to tune into our own needs and how we can best honor them.
 Making changes as a form of authentic self-care: rather than as a form of punishment, a coping mechanism, or as something we do because we feel it is what we “should” be doing.

 Also, I’m a dietitian; which means I’m a credentialed healthcare provider that studied the science of human nutrition, graduated from university, completed an internship, and passed the RD exam.
 I complete ongoing training & supervision to continue my learning.
-Continuing education is required to maintain the RD credential, but I would do it either way because I love love love to learn.

 Short answer: no.

 Long answer: Meal plans may seem like a great idea on paper, but they don’t translate all that well when it comes to day-to-day living.
 Life can be unpredictable, and developing flexibility around meals and snacks can help you feel more empowered than simply following a meal plan.

 I am happy to work with you around balancing your meals & snacks, ensuring you’re eating often enough & getting adequate nutrition, and incorporating a variety of foods that you enjoy.
 If you are looking for an exact systematic calculated formula to follow, this is not that.
 There is a lot of nuance in this work which can feel uncomfortable and seem scary; structure feels more safe.
 By expanding from black and white / rigid thinking, we can grow, and learn to “live in the gray” / become more comfortable with discomfort.